jdi-docs/jdi-light/source/includes/_documentation.md

 ```
 Label action examples:

-When Click on "JDI Title"
+When I click on "JDI Title"
-When Double Click on "JDI Title"
+When I double click on "JDI Title"
-When Right Click on "JDI Title"
+When I right click on "JDI Title"
-When Higlight "JDI Title"
+When I higlight "JDI Title"
-When Show "JDI Title"
+When I show "JDI Title"
-When Set "JDI Title" attribute "status" with value "marked"
+When I set "JDI Title" attribute "status" with value "marked"
-When Make Screenshot for "JDI Title"
+When I make Screenshot for "JDI Title"

 Label validation examples:

 Then the "JDI Title" text equal to "JDI TESTING PLATFORM"
 Then the "JDI Title" text contains "JDI"
 Then the "JDI Title" text matches to regexp ".* TESTING .*"